 Information is only valuable when it can help companies gain knowledge and effectively guide operations.
 You must ensure that only the required resources are handled and captured.
 This can only happen if you have a procedure control and controlled documents (controlled copy).

 The document control process must ensure that document management policy is applied through all the document lifecycle.
+It involves detailing how documents are created, reviewed & approved, traced, revised, published, retrieved, and complete audit log.

 Let’s have a look at how an efficient document control procedure can help: